ced211/ced211.github.io/index.md

 </p>
 <p>
     On the first and last example of this section, one can heard that IGAN does it job.
-Indeed, it is very difficult to heard a difference between the original and the reconstructed one while the difference is audible between the original audio and the one with the hole.
+Indeed, it is difficult to heard a difference between the original and the reconstructed one while the difference is audible between the original audio and the one with the hole.
 In the second example, it is difficult to heard a difference between the original audio, and the one with the hole.
 This is probably because the hole come when the song is rather silent.
 Still, we can notice that IGAN doesn't put annoying noise instead of the silence.